TolikPylypchuk/Matchmaker/docs/articles/migration.md

 `OptionUnsafe<TMatchResult>`.

 The `IPattern<TInput, TMatchResult>` now contains the `Description` property.
-If you implemented this interface, you can add it and make it return an empty string if you don't want a description.
+If you implemented this interface, you must add it and make it return an empty string if you don't want a description.

 `IPattern<TInput, TMatchResult>` now extends `IPattern<TInput>`.
 If you implemented this interface, it's better to extend the new `Pattern<TInput, TMatchResult>` class instead, as it provides both an implementation of the less generic interface, and the `Description` property.
+Bear in mind that `IPattern<TInput>` was removed in version 2.1.0 so don't bother with it much.

 The `ConditionalPattern<TInput, TMatchResult, TPattern>` is gone.
 It's too much work for the users to implement filtering of patterns if they want a highly customized pattern.
 If you filtered pattern results with the `When` method